stakenuts/feedback/shelley_incentivised_testnet.md

 ### Last minute undelegation attack

+A possible attack could consist of a bad player delegating to a legitimate pool α to trigger its oversaturation limit and incentivising the delegators to move away from this pool over the duration of the epoch, but redelegating its stake from the pool α just few instances before the epoch ends.
+The pool α would lose its weight in block creation.

+A possible solution to this attack would be to put in place a rest period before each epoch of a specific duration and pick the distribution state randomly from this time interval.
+The delegators would be advised to make their distribution final before this rest period would take in place but would still have chance to react to a possible attack of this type.
+The bad player would also have less flexibility as the snapshot of the distribution would be presented as a time frame.

 ### Delegation causality problem

 Stake delegation to different pools is one of the main element that keeps the network stable and secure.
 Once